boxyhq/website/docs/directory-sync/api-reference.md

 #### Properties

 - `name`: The name of the directory
-- `tenant`: The tenant ID of the tenant you want to create the directory for
+- `tenant`: The tenant ID of the tenant you want to create the directory for. **Should not contain the : character since we use it as a delimiter internally**
-- `product`: The product ID of the product you want to create the directory for
+- `product`: The product ID of the product you want to create the directory for. **Should not contain the : character since we use it as a delimiter internally**
 - `type`: The directory provider type.
 See the [Directory Providers](./providers) for more information.
 - `webhook_url`: The webhook URL to which the directory connection will POST the events
 - `webhook_secret`: The webhook secret used to sign the webhook payload